data-show/website/src/pages/blog/2020-world-press-freedom-index-a-decisive-decade-for-the-future-of-journalism.md

 * a trust crisis due to suspicion and even hatred of the media
 * a technological crisis due to a lack of democratic guarantees

 To these five types of crisis is now added a health crisis.
-Indeed, the coronavirus epidemic has allowed us to witness a real regression of press freedom in the world, between censorship and repression of the media, disinformation but also a total and unlimited control of certain States on the media.
-What will the press of tomorrow look like?
-The future of journalism is playing out today.
+Indeed, the coronavirus pandemic highlights and amplifies these multiple crises which today threaten the right to free, independent, pluralistic and reliable information.